dgleba/vamp203/README.md

 - put a copy of your served web root files in c:\p2\vamp\htdocs say for example c:\p2\vamp\htdocs\menu\index.html
-- edit configv1.sh with your passwords.
+- before running 12bootstrap.sh, edit configv1.sh with your passwords.
 You look at configv1.sh.example.

 _____________